awsdocs/amazon-athena-user-guide/doc_source/cross-account-permissions.md

    1. Add Account B's account ID as an external account with access to the key\.

-**To grant access to the bucket and the key in Account A from the IAM User Policy in Account B**
+**To grant access to the bucket and the key in account a from the IAM user policy in account b**

 1. From Account B, open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.